gauntface/web-push-book/src/_content/chapter-04/02-web-push-protocol.md

 We now have our encrypted payload - Yay.

-The remaining piece of the encrypted payload is to determine how this payload is sent to the push service.
+The remaining piece of work is to determine how this payload is sent to the push service.

 ### Encrypted Payload Headers & Body

-To send this encrypted payload to the Push Service we need to define a few different headers in our network request.
+To send this encrypted payload to the Push Service we need to define a few different headers in our POST request.

 #### Encryption Header

-The 'Encryption' header is the *salt* used when we encrypted the payload.
+The 'Encryption' header must contain the *salt* used for encrypting the payload.

 The 16 byte salt should be base64 URL safe encoded and added to the Encryption header, like so:

-    Encryption: salt=<URL Safe Base64 Salt>
+    Encryption: salt=<URL Safe Base64 Encoded Salt>

 #### Crypto-Key Header